Coiot/cbr-main/src/albums/s2/episode20part3.md

 - scene_number: 32
   scene_title: "Bombs?
 You Want It?
 It’s Yours!"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode20-part3-scene32.jpg
-  narration: "<p>Wilhelm hears the response, rolls his eyes, turns to his highest ranking commanders, and utters "Arlight, let nuclear rain fall onto the mediterranean shores!"</p><p></p><p>And that was when Ferdinand's people learned to stop worrying and love the bomb.
+  narration: "<p>Wilhelm hears the response, rolls his eyes, turns to his highest ranking commanders, and utters “Arlight, let nuclear rain fall onto the mediterranean shores!”</p><p></p><p>And that was when Ferdinand's people learned to stop worrying and love the bomb.
 Well, the ones killed by the blasts and radiation poisoning, at least.
 The German citizens reacted positively to the usage of nuclear arms which ushered in a new Golden Age for Germany.</p><p></p><p>Also, don't get your hopes up, lads.
 That declaration from Lesotho against Yuan doesn't lead to anything.</p>"
 - scene_number: 33
   scene_title: "The Man Who Put The MAN In Germany"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode20-part3-scene33.jpg